FPfenniger/DSIBA_StrokePredictionAnalysis/README.md

 # Stroke Prediction Analysis; Group C

-This repository contains the materials for the Stroke Prediction Analysis project, developed as part of a data science project at the University of Lausanne.
-The project investigates stroke prediction using logistic regression and data analysis techniques.
+This repository contains the materials for a Stroke Prediction Analysis, developed as part of a data science project at the University of Lausanne.
+The project investigates stroke prediction using logistic regression and data analysis.

 ---